Mattress Buying Guide

 Coils can vary in number, thickness, and placement, which, in turn, affect the feel of the mattress.
-Innerspring mattresses may include coils that are individually wrapped (pocketed), which help limit motion transfer; or they might not (in which case, you’ll feel more vibration when a sleep partner tosses or turns).
+Innerspring mattresses may include coils that are individually wrapped (pocketed), which help limit motion transfer—or they might not (in which case, you’ll feel more vibration when a sleep partner tosses or turns).
 Innerspring mattresses have more resilience than foam mattresses, so unless it’s a hybrid with thick layers of foam, you’ll have an easier time shifting positions in them.
 Generally speaking, innersprings appeal to people who prefer a buoyant "sleep on top of the mattress" feel.

 Adjustable Air Mattresses

 Adjustable air mattresses consist of an inflatable layer topped with foam.
 They allow sleepers to adjust their mattress to the desired firmness level using an electric pump attached to the bed, a remote, or a smartphone app.
 Most also let you inflate each half of the bed individually, so if you and your sleep partner prefer different firmness levels, these mattresses might be a good option.

 Foam or innerspring?
 Firm or soft?
 And at what price?
 Watch our video to understand the crucial issues you need to consider to find a mattress that's right for you.